 The Dress code has reasonable guidelines that instill dignity and pride.
 Our goal is to have an orderly atmosphere in our school.
 Students violating the dress code will not be allowed to go home to change clothes.
 The first dress code violation will result in the student remaining in ISS for the remainder of the period or day.
 The second violation could result in possible additional days of ISS or OSS.
 FBHS will not allow trench coats, face paint or clothing with metal dangling chains or objects.
 Please see the Hall County Schools Dress Code listed previously in the handbook.
-In addition to the Hall County Dress Code leggings and running tights can ONLY be worn as under garments beneath shorts, miniskirts or dresses.
-All miniskirts, shorts and dresses must be below fingertip length.
+In addition to the Hall County Dress Code, miniskirts, shorts and dresses must be below fingertip length.
 No student can wear pants, shorts, etc., that have holes above the fingertip length.
-Yoga pants are allowed, but the shirt, sweatshirt, or sweater worn with the yoga pants must meet the fingertip length requirement.
 No midriff tops for any student.
 No tank tops or muscle shirts for any student.
 No head coverings are allowed; this includes but not limited to hoodies, hats, bandanas, sweat bands, toboggans, beanies, etc.